AlbertoParravicini/oracle_contest/README.md

 * **slurm-cuda-master** this is the slurm master, it provides 10 cores and 100GB of RAM, so it may be useful if you want to convert the datasets format.
 * **dwarf1, dwarf6, dwarf7** these are the GPU nodes, they provide a GTX 960 with 2GB of RAM, an 8 cores Intel core i7 each and 32GB of RAM.

+### Output files and competition submission

+The submission is your code, so help us run it! :)

+Try to script the various steps of the computation (a.k.a. graph transformation, compilation and parametric execution).
+Try also to create code that accepts dataset paths as command line input.

+The Pagerank implementation should provide as output two files (provided as input the dataset needed for a single computation of PR):

+1. Pagerank Scores, filename `pagerank_gpu`, one vertex per line formatted as `vertex_name PR_score`
+2. Execution time, filename `execution_time_gpu`, one line with the execution time

 ***

 ## Task 2